PsyTeachR/reprores-v3/docs/03-ggplot.md

 </div>

 ::: {.try data-latex=""}
-Try changing the `binwidth` argument to 10 and 1.
+Try changing the `binwidth` argument to 10 or 1.
 How do you figure out the right value?
 :::

 ### Histogram {#geom_histogram}